 It is time-consuming, complicated, and tedious, which is why it is recommended that defendants retain experienced counsel to handle all the paperwork.
 Otherwise, it is easy to make little mistakes that could jeopardize ever getting the record sealed.
 Read the step-by-step details in our article how to seal criminal records in Nevada.

-Usually yes if the record seal application is done correctly.
-If the court denies a record seal application, applicants have to wait another two years before making a final bid to seal the record.4
+Usually yes, if the record seal application is done correctly.
+If the court denies a record seal application, applicants have to wait another two (2) years before making a final bid to seal the record.4

 Several months.
 Most of it is simply waiting to hear back from government agencies such as the Nevada Criminal History Repository.

-Mesquite criminal defense attorney Michael Becker gives an example:
+Mesquite criminal defense attorney Adam Solinger gives an example:

-Allan got a DUI in Las Vegas when he was younger but has since had the record sealed.
+Example: Allan got a conviction for driving under the influence of drugs in Las Vegas when he was younger but has since had the record sealed.
 His boss goes to him and says that he heard through a mutual friend that Allan once had a DUI.
 The boss then says that he does not want anybody with a DUI working for him.
-Since Allan had the record sealed, Allan can lawfully deny that he had a DUI.
+Since Allan had the record sealed, Allan can lawfully deny that he had a prior DUI.

 Only under very limited circumstances.
-Certain agencies like the Nevada Gaming Control Board may see a person's criminal record to determine their fitness to hold a gaming license.
-And prosecutors or other people involved in the DUI incident may petition the court to open the records to find information relevant to their case.
+Certain agencies like the Nevada Gaming Control Board may access a person's sealed criminal record to determine his or her fitness to hold a gaming license.
+And prosecutors or other people involved in the DUI incident may petition the court to open the records to find information relevant to their case.5

-Accused of DUI?
+Accused of drunk driving?
 Call a lawyer for help ...

-If you are facing a DUI conviction in Nevada, it is important to have your criminal records sealed as soon as possible.
-Phone our Las Vegas DUI Defense Attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
+If you are facing a conviction of driving under the influence in Nevada, it is important to have your criminal records sealed as soon as possible.
+Phone our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
 We will take care of all the procedures and paperwork so that the DUI will not show up on your background check.